 - Editing on JPEG is always destructive.

 - Modifying a JPEG image and saving it again means that all lossy compression processes are reapplied to it.

 They are related to the disadvantages of JPEGs.

 The main advantages from my point of view:

 - We can choose the color interpolation algorithm that interests us the most (not all development programs offer this option)

-- We can choose the white balance at the time of developing
+- We can choose the white balance at the time of development.

-This gives us much more margin in case we have to adjust the exposure, do a tonal mapping (raise shadows, recover lights …), adjust the color …
+This gives us much more margin if we have to adjust the exposure, do a tonal mapping (raise shadows, recover lights), change the color.

 - We can adjust the contrast and saturation at will from the initial information (not from information that has already been altered when generating the JPEG)

 - We can use different noise reduction algorithms if necessary.